Neyt/Ismael-project/README.md

 Highlights of the video:
 * We look at the office.
 * He talks breifly about what he studied that day.
-* Of course the video never made it because he was too shy and had to try multiple times ;) anyway I like it. so here it is
+* Of course the video never made it because he was too shy and had to try multiple times ;) anyway I like it because is real. so here it is